 6) thinking flexibly and tolerating ambiguity; and

-7) reflecting on one’s own learning.
+7) reflecting on one’s own learning

 We encourage parental involvement.
 Your child must know that you value mathematics.
-You can easily demonstrate this by asking your child to discuss the mathematic he or she is learning at school, and talk about your own work with mathematics.
+You can easily demonstrate this by asking your child to discuss the mathematics he or she is learning at school, and talk about your own work with mathematics.
 Always be positive about learning math, and support the work that comes home from the classroom teacher.
 Together, we can create the next generation of math learners – students that value and appreciate all types of mathematical learning experiences and that see math everywhere around us!